zettsu-t/sudokusse/sudokusse.md

   printable non-number character such as a period or white space.

 SudokuSSE accepts two formats.
 Redundant lines are not parsed in both formats and you can write anything there as comments.
+Every sudoku puzzle must have at least one cell with an initial number.

 ### Format 1 : 9 characters x 9 lines